das-developers/das2dlm/README.md

 are supported, though once das2C supports das2.3 and HAPI 2.0 streams this module will too.

-## Build/Install
+## Build/Download

-Once the DLM has been build, you can place it somewhere on your `IDL_DLM_PATH` and it will work.
-Currently you'll have to build the DLM from source code.
+The easiest way to get das2dlm is to download a [binary release](https://github.com/das-developers/das2dlm/releases).
+The most recent release is version [0.4.0](https://github.com/das-developers/das2dlm/releases/tag/0.4.0).

-Instructions for doing so can be found in:
+If you would like to compile das2dlm from source code, instructions for doing so may be found in:

   * [doc/build_linux.md](https://github.com/das-developers/das2dlm/blob/master/doc/build_linux.md)
   * [doc/build_windows.md](https://github.com/das-developers/das2dlm/blob/master/doc/build_windows.md)